 2.11) Place these colloidal gold-coated coverslips in a clean 12-well dish(es) containing PBS.

-2.12) Store these coverslips at 4°C until ready to use (parafilm the plate before placing in a refrigerator)
+2.12) Store these coverslips at 4°C until ready to use (parafilm the plate before placing in a refrigerator).

 Important Note: Always keep the colloidal gold-coated coverslips in some type of liquid/media as the gold particles can flake off from the coverslips if allowed to dry.
 The colloidal gold coverslips should be used within 2-3 months from the date that they were made.